LibertyDSNP/spec/pages/DSNP/Types/Tombstone.md

 # Tombstone Announcement

-A Tombstone Announcement is a way to note that a previous Announcement signature is invalid and the related Announcement should be considered reverted.
+A Tombstone Announcement is a way to note that a previously announced content is invalid and the related Announcement should be considered reverted.
 It is NOT possible to revert a tombstone.

 ## Fields